-A cross-sectional survey was employed in this study between January and March 2021.
-The questionnaire was disseminated and administered through social media such as Twitter, Facebook, and WhatsApp using google forms.
-Convenience sampling was used to select volunteer participants for this study.
+A cross sectional survey was employed in this study between January and March 2021.
+The questionnaire was administered through social media sources such as Twitter, Facebook and WhatsApp using google forms.
+Convenience sampling was used to select volunteered participants for this study.
 A pilot study was conducted by the research team among 60 selected Ghanaians to pre-test the questionnaire.
 The pilot study was to improve the content of the questionnaire by contextualizing it to better fit the purpose of the study.
 In all, 620 responses were received and used for this study based on a 95% confidence interval and at a 4% error rate.

-Study variables
+Study Variables

-Outcome variables
+Outcome Variables

-The outcome variables for this study were "Taking mandatory COVID-19 vaccine" and "Taking voluntary COVID-19 vaccine."
-For each of these variables, respondents were asked if (1) they were willing to take a COVID-19 vaccine shot if it is a requirement for a process or activity and (2) they were willing to voluntarily take a COVID-19 vaccine.
+The outcome variables for this study were "Taking mandatory COVID-19 vaccine" and "Taking voluntary COVID-19 vaccine.
+For each of these variables, respondents were asked if (1) they were willing to take a mandatory COVID-19 vaccine and (2) they were willing to voluntarily take a COVID-19 vaccine.
 Response were given as "Yes" and "No" for each question.

-Key predictors
+Key Predictors

-The key predictors were "Belief that vaccines are healthy" and "Confidence in a COVID-19 vaccine."
+The key predictors were "Belief that vaccines are healthy" and "Confidence in a COVID-19 vaccine".
 Participants were asked if they (1) believed that vaccines were generally healthy and (2) had confidence in a COVID-19 vaccine safety.
 A response of "Yes" for any of the two questions meant that the participant believed that vaccines were generally healthy and also a potential COVID-19 vaccine was safe.
 A "No" response implied otherwise.

-Compositional and location variables
+Compositional and Contextual Variables

-The compositional factors denote the social and demographic attributes of the respondents.
 The compositional attributes in this case were the biosocial and sociocultural factors of the respondents.
-Biosocial factors are attributes present at birth and cannot be changed because of its intrinsic physical and biological components.
-This included gender (male or female) and age (18-24, 25-34, 35-50).
-The sociocultural attributes (values, customs, habits, beliefs etc. of the people) selected for this study were marital status (single or married), educational level (No formal education, Senior High, Tertiary), employment status (No or Yes), religion (Christianity, Islam, Others) and concern about vaccine source (No or Yes).
-Ghana was divided into three zones; Northern zone (Northern, Upper East, Upper West, Savannah and North East Regions), Middle zone (Ashanti, Ahafo, Oti, Western North, Bono East and Bono Regions), and the Southern zone (Western, Central, Greater Accra, Eastern and Volta Regions).
-These zones (see Figure 1) were created based on social, economic, and geographical similarities and for parsimony.
+This included gender (male, female), age (18-24, 25-34, 35-50), marital status (single, married), educational level (No formal, Senior High, Tertiary), employment status (No, Yes), religion (Christianity, Islam, Others) and concern about vaccine source (No, Yes).
+The contextual factor in this study referred to geographical location of participants.
+Ghana was divided into three zones; Northern zone (Northern, Upper East, Upper West, Savannah and North East Regions), Middle zone (Ashanti, Ahafo, Oti, Western North, Bono East and Bono Regions) and the Southern zone (Western, Central, Greater Accra, Eastern and Volta Regions).